syke99/cloudinary/README.md

 response, err := img.RequestImage(resources.Upload)
 ```

+### Functional Paradigm

+You can also use Cloudinary to follow more of a functional programming paradigm.
+For
-You can also chain adding the transformations to an asset:
+eample, you can also chain adding the transformations to an asset:

 ```go
 img.AddAngle(angle).AddColor(blue)